 By P. Daniel Ward, MD, MS, FACS

-P. Daniel Ward, MD, MS, FACS, is a board-certified facial plastic surgeon and owner of Form Derm Spa in Salt Lake City.
+P. Daniel Ward, MD, MS, FACS, is a double board-certified facial plastic surgeon and owner of Form Derm Spa in Salt Lake City.